Page Content

 7. Referrals (if any)

 Some Universities ask for referrals.
-If so, mention only those that are important and not more than two.
+If so, mention only important ones and not more than two.

 8. Conclusion

-Wrap it all up by a quick summary of the Statement of Purpose that emphasizes qualifications and compatibility with the university.
+Wrap it all with a quick summary of the Statement of Purpose emphasizing qualifications and compatibility with the university.

 Graduate School Statement of Purpose Template

-A Graduate School Statement of Purpose Template contains certain sections, components, and formatting requisites, all put together for good presentability and make it an easy read.
-While there is no set or best Graduate School Statement of Purpose Template, one can certainly create one that suits one’s needs while adhering to general norms and the university’s specific requirements, if any.
+A graduate school Statement of Purpose template contains certain sections, components, and formatting requisites, all put together for good presentability and easy reading.
+While there is no set or best graduate school Statement of Purpose template, one can create one that suits one’s needs while adhering to general norms and the university’s specific requirements, if any.

-Since formatting is part of a good Template, it is essential to pay attention to presentability and the actual content.
-To do so, one must maintain adequate margins on all four sides of the document, pick a generic, crisp and legible font, choose a consistent font size for headings and paragraph text and keep an acceptable line space of 1.2pt or 1.5pt.
+Since formatting is part of a good template, paying attention to presentability and the actual content is essential.
+To do so, one must maintain adequate margins on all four sides of the document, pick a generic, crisp, and legible font, choose a consistent font size for headings and paragraph text, and keep an acceptable line space of 1.2pt or 1.5pt.
 Most Universities accept the ‘US Letter’ as a standard size, but some accept this and the ‘A4’ size as well.
-It is always advisable to read the university’s instructions before embarking on writing a Statement of Purpose.
+It is always advisable to read the university’s instructions before writing a Statement of Purpose.

 1. Step 1: Brainstorm & Ideate

-The first step to take before writing a Statement of Purpose is to brainstorm with some sheets of paper and a pen.
-Get the brain jogging and think of all that can be thrown into the statement of purpose – random thoughts, events, anecdotes, incidents, and anything that simply springs to mind.
-Formulate ideas and capture a theme or focal point for the SoP, around which everything else can revolve or relate.
+The very first step to take before getting down to writing a Statement of Purpose is to brainstorm with some sheets of paper and a pen.
+Get the brain jogging and think of all that can be thrown into the SoP – random thoughts, events, anecdotes, incidents, and anything that simply springs to mind.
+Formulate ideas and try and capture a theme or focal point for the SoP, around which everything else can revolve or relate.

 2. Step 2: Summarize, Condense & Outline

-Once the brainstorming is done, pick and choose the best points to go into the Statement of Purpose.
-This process is a good method to short-list thoughts, points, and ideas and do away with irrelevant, over-the-top, arbitrary, or simply in excess.
-Before proceeding, prepare the short-list and look to see whether the points can be linked up or not.
+Once the brainstorming is done, pick and choose the best points that should go into the Statement of Purpose.
+This process is a good method to short-list thoughts, points, and ideas and do away with what may be irrelevant, over-the-top, arbitrary, or simply in excess.
+Before proceeding, prepare the shortlist and see whether the points can be linked.

 3. Step 3: Prepare the First Draft

-From the points in the short-list, start preparing the first draft of the Statement of Purpose.
+Start preparing the first draft of the Statement of Purpose from the points in the shortlist.
 Do not worry just yet about the logic of the essay or flow.
 Concentrate instead on expounding the actual point and writing it skillfully and tactfully.
 While writing, should additional thoughts spring to mind, jot them down and continue without hesitation.

 4. Step 4: Format & Arrange

-Once the first draft is ready, commence with formatting it.
-Check the document’s margins, select a beautiful, legible font, set a suitable font-size, and pick a decent line-spacing.
+Once the first draft is ready, commence formatting it.
+Check the document’s margins, select a beautiful, legible font, set a suitable font size, and pick a decent line spacing.
 If other styling options may be required to apply, now is a good time to do so.
 Following this, arrange or rearrange points and paragraphs to better connect them or help with a logical flow.
 Articulate all points well and see that the overall essay is free of fluff and clutter.

 5. Step 5: Reviewing, Editing, and Refining

-This step is perhaps the most important step, which, unfortunately, many candidates skip altogether.
-It is extremely vital to review the first draft, edit the points that have been made, refine the vocabulary and grammar and correct any glaring errors, textual or otherwise.
-Writing a second draft after affecting all these changes and then reading this second draft several times will ensure that the content is rich and error-free.
-Do note that getting a mentor, teacher, or a relative to read the last draft and provide feedback or suggestions is a good idea.
+This step is perhaps the most crucial step, which, unfortunately, many candidates skip altogether.
+It is vital to review the first draft, edit the points made, refine the vocabulary and grammar, and correct any glaring errors, textual or otherwise.
+Writing a second draft after affecting all these changes and then reading this second draft several times over will ensure that the content is rich and error-free.
+Do note that getting a mentor, teacher, or relative to read the last draft and provide feedback or suggestions is a good idea.
 However, ensure that such person or persons have a fair understanding of a Statement of Purpose and preferably some experience in such matters.

 6. Step 6: Polishing & Fine-Tuning

 If the second or subsequent drafts are satisfactory, review the last draft again – from top to bottom – and polish the rough edges.
-If there are points that need tinkering or fine-tuning, change them carefully, without dislodging them completely (thereby making them irrelevant.)
+If points need tinkering or fine-tuning, change them carefully without dislodging them completely (thereby making them irrelevant.)
 Check for errors and typos and see if the styling is pleasing to the eye and enticing enough.
-Finally, make sure that everything is now concise and well-organized, ready to be published.
+Finally, ensure that everything is concise and well-organized, ready to be published.

 7. Step 7: Publishing or Printing

 Some Universities require the applicant to attach the Statement of Purpose to the application and supporting documents/transcripts.
 If such is the case, print the Statement of Purpose on crisp, thick, wrinkle-free, and crease-free paper.
-Do not fold the printed sheets and ensure that they do not have ‘dog-ears’ as well.
+Do not fold the printed sheets; ensure they do not have “dog ears” either.
 Staple two or more sheets only once.

-In the interest of being admitted to a particular Program at a particular University, it is common enough for applicants to be overenthusiastic about a Statement of Purpose and its intent.
-There are a few things to bear in mind and avoid, if the document is to be read and not set aside, such as:
+In the interest of being admitted to a particular program at a specific university, it is common enough for applicants to be overenthusiastic about a Statement of Purpose and its intent.
+There are a few things to bear in mind and avoid if the document is to be read and not set aside, such as:

 1. Elaborating your childhood